sourcenetwork/zanzi/docs/grokking-zanzibar-relbac/readme.md

 A very important concept drawn from Zanzibar is that of Relation Tuples, which are used to represent a Relation between system objects.

-The Relation Tuple has a simple definition given as:
+The Relation Tuple is defined as:

 ```
 tuple := (object, relation, user)